• Skip to primary navigation

 • A super forgiving recipe

-And if that’s not enough, you'll have step-by-step photos & video to guide you through making this chocolate milk tea boba.
+And if that’s not enough, you'll have step-by-step photos & videos to guide you through making this chocolate milk tea boba.

 Let’s get this boba party started!